OXID-eSales/vat-tbe-services-documentation/intro.rst

 To avoid the error case, follow the instructions under

-* :ref:`configuration:Mark item as electronic product and assign VAT rate`
+* :ref:`configuration:Marking items as electronic products and assigning VAT rates`
-* :ref:`configuration:Mark category as electronic product and assign VAT rate`
+* :ref:`configuration:Marking a category as electronic products and assigning VAT rates`

 See also :ref:`extension:Highlight non-purchasable items in shopping cart`.